 However, since then we’ve arguably seen some cards introduced that are so generous one has to wonder how credit card issuers can afford to offer these rewards.
 For example:

-- The American Express® Gold Card ($250 annual fee (Rates & Fees)) offers 4x Membership Rewards points on U.S. dining and 4x Membership Rewards points on U.S. supermarket purchases (on up to $25,000 of spend per year)
+- The American Express® Gold Card ($250 annual fee (Rates & Fees)) offers 4x Membership Rewards points at restaurants and 4x Membership Rewards points on U.S. supermarket purchases (on up to $25,000 of spend per calendar year)

-- Changes were just announced to the Citi Prestige Card, which will offer 5x points on dining and air travel
+- Changes in 2019 to the Citi Prestige Card, which offers 5x points on dining and air travel

 So, while there’s obviously huge competition among issuers to gain market share, is all of this sustainable?
 Let’s take a closer look.